ijstartcanon-ts5322/maxproviders/index.rst

 - YouTube TV (if bundled)
 - Amazon Prime Channels (with Max subscription)

-You can see the full provider list when you visit `https://max.com/providers` and begin the login process.
+You can see the full provider list when you visit `Max com Providers` and begin the login process.

 Troubleshooting Common Issues
 -----------------------------